Vegetarian Kimchi Tofu Soup

 with lady fingers, lemongrass and cauliflowers

-First, when I go to grocery shopping, it’s pretty straight forward.
+First, when I go to grocery shopping, it’s pretty straightforward.
 Just buy vegetables, tofu, beans and fruits.
 No fuss.
 Don’t have to worry if we eat too much chicken or beef this week.
 Just veg.
-No choice is good choice.
+No choice is a good choice.

-2nd lesson is that: vegetarian food seems much easier to prepare comparing to meat.
+2nd lesson is that: vegetarian food seems much easier to prepare than meat.
 I don’t have to worry keep washing my hands when preparing raw meats.
-As no vegetables will get too much bacteria to cross contaminated with.
+As no vegetables will get too much bacteria to cross-contaminated with.
 Brilliant.

 Ingredients for 2 pax